mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 SUMMARY OF PROMISE OF DBR TO REFLECT SKETCHYNESS

-**Summary of Conceptual Context**

-New technology can provide communities with tools to leverage new opportunities in a way which gives participants greater agency.

-Community-based approaches to learning can facilitate this process.
-The process of learn through undertaking creative media projects is explored in existing PBL literature but more work is needed which share effective practice.

-While the kind of learning explored in this study may not traditionally be thought of as an activist project, I find synergies between activist conceptions of education and learning and my wider concerns in a modest but achievable way.
-Specifically as a desire to move beyond curricular and technical concepts of computational thinking to wider concerns based on empowerment [@lee_none_2016].

-CHAT is optimistic but realistic in the focus on the possibility of change.

-However, I am wary to celebrate this uncritically given my recent experiences of unintended consequences of change.
-This applies even in a computing teaching context.
-For while as a Computer teacher candidate I was drawn to the possibilities offered by a new technologies and the shifts in computer pedagogy, school settings faced constraints of the curriculum, exams and time related pressures which threaten to prevent the kind of authentic project based work.
-I want to be able to give detailed tools of critically analysis that do not paralyse but also do not unthinkingly evangelise social change in ways which may be unsafe or unrealistic.

-This study, in part, explores ways in which how the motivational and navigational affordances of enthusiast game making communities can be brought into more structured educational environments.

-RQ2 explores this with a focus on the use of game design patterns, a concept used in both professional and enthusiast settings.

 <!-- I also problematise educational projects beyond the sometimes superficial take on educational project in schools with wider concepts derived from the socio cultural tradition. -->

 <!-- This process links back to my own feelings of entrapment, powerlessness and guilt after being involved with wider activist movements and projects.
 I want to be able to give detailed tools of critically analysis that do not paralyse but also do not unthinkingly evangelise social change in ways which may be unsafe or unrealistic. -->

-## Context of teaching and learning coding via game making

-GAP IN THE RESEARCH - MOVE?
-While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.
-New software tools to make games which offer new pedagogical possibilities emerge regularly.
-Game playing practices and the opportunities provided by participation in wider communities also continue to evolve.